pulumi/pulumi-tf-provider-boilerplate/README.md

 ### Add dependencies

+In order to properly build the sdks, the following tools are expected:
+- tf2pulumi (See the project's README for installation instructions: https://github.com/pulumi/tf2pulumi)
+- pandoc (`brew install pandoc`)

 In the root of the repository, run:

 - `go get github.com/pulumi/scripts/gomod-doccopy` (Note: do not set `GO111MODULE=on` here)